 Seasonal activities in Lahontan State Park

-Lahontan State Park is a great spot for a summer picnic.
-There are two developed, day use picnic areas built for this purpose at Lahontan.
-You will find one directly across Lahontan Dam and another on Silver Springs Beach.
+Lahontan State Park is a great spot to enjoy a spring or summer picnic.
+There are two developed, day-use picnic areas built for this purpose at this state park.
+You will find one of the picnic areas directly across Lahontan Dam and the other on Silver Springs Beach.
 Picnic facilities include picnic tables and fire pits.
-Not only are there modern plumbed restrooms available nearby, but the park’s new facilities are ADA-friendly.
+Not only are there modern plumbed restrooms available nearby, but the park’s new facilities are ADA-friendly as well.

-Whether you’re camping near the shoreline or the trees, you are likely to find that you have access to a wide stretch of beach where you can launch your own canoe.
-For those interested in bird watching, canoeing in the off season is a great way to get around without disturbing the wildlife.
+Whether you’ve parked your trailer down by the shoreline or up closer to the trees, you are likely to find that you have access to a wide stretch of beach where you can launch your own pontoon, motorboat, or canoe.
+For those interested in bird watching, motorless boating is a great way to get around without disturbing the wildlife.
 Don’t forget to pack your binoculars in your campervan!

-Hunting is allowed in designated areas at Lahontan State Park in Nevada.
-Please make sure you are aware of the hunting areas and stay well clear of the designated use areas in the park, including in and around the camping area.
-Please note that you will need a hunting permit from the Nevada Department of Wildlife.
+There are several designated hunting areas throughout Lahontan State Park.
+Please make sure you are aware of the hunting areas and stay well clear of the designated use areas in the park, including the camping area.

 Those who enjoy the sport of fishing even without the promise of a fish dinner will enjoy trying their hand fishing at Lahontan State Park.
 This reservoir is a great place for anglers to engage in a little catch and release fishing, which can be enjoyed year-round.
 You will need to get a fishing permit from the Nevada Department of Wildlife before fishing on Nevada State land.
 The reservoir is filled with all sorts of interesting fish, including walleye, white bass, channel catfish, trout, and wipers, which are a hybrid between white bass and striped bass, better known as stripers.